jessicarush/javascript-notes/loading-async-defer.md

 # Loading JavaScript using async & defer

 [This article](https://flaviocopes.com/javascript-async-defer/) provides a great explanation.
-To summarize, there are a number of ways to load JavasScript into the browser.
-The method you choose will depend on what your script does and what, if any, DOM elements it needs access to.
+To summarize, there are a number of ways to load JavaScript into the browser.
+The method you choose will depend on what your script does and whether it needs access to DOM elements.

 Also. there is nice [diagram here](https://html.spec.whatwg.org/images/asyncdefer.svg).